taylordotfish/duck.py/README.md

 -------

 duck.py is licensed under version 3 of the GNU General Public License.
-Additionally, all code in duck.py that is not a derived work of duck.vbs is also licensed under any version later than version 3 of the GNU General Public License, in addition to version 3 itself.
+Additionally, all modifications and additions in this repository compared to the original duck.vbs are also licensed under any version later than version 3 of the GNU General Public License, in addition to version 3 itself.
 See the copyright and license header in [duck.py](duck.py) for more information, and see [LICENSE](LICENSE) for a copy of the GPL.